deadeyejoe/fabrikk/tutorial/persistence.md

 Note that the post is referencing the author via its randomly assigned id.
 The build graph we mentioned earlier in [referencing-entities.md](referencing-entities.md "mention") allows us to create entities in the correct order i.e. user->post, and allows us to _**propagate**_ the changes that our persistence layer makes in the user to the post.

-This propagation also applies to all derived values.
-Let's change our persistence layer so the user name is out of our control:
+This propagation also applies to all values calculated using fabrikk's `derive` directive.
+Let's tweak our persistence function so the user name is also out of our control:

 ```clojure
 (defmethod fab/persist! :my-store [factory-id entity]